nielsrowinbik/google-home-assistant/README.md

 #### 2. Load the Product Sans font

-I cannot redistribute the Product Sans font, but it is possible to get your hands on it and load it through custom CSS in `ui-lovelace.yaml`:
+I cannot redistribute the Product Sans font, but it is possible to get your hands on it and load it through your `ui-lovelace.yaml`:

 ```yaml
 resources: